architabharadwaj-lab/trendpulse-archita/README.md

 * Cleaned and structured Hacker News data
 * Basic trend analysis
 * Visual insights using charts

+📈 Key Learnings
+* Working with APIs and JSON data
+* Data cleaning and preprocessing using Pandas
+* Basic statistical analysis using NumPy
+* Data visualization using Matplotlib
+* Building a simple real-world data pipeline

 ⭐ Built as a mini data analysis project using Python